-A little bit summer (blueberry!) and a little bit fall (pomegranate!) make an absolutely wonderful combination.
+These are a little bit summer (blueberry!) and a little bit fall (pomegranate!) and together make an absolutely wonderful combination.
 This is the perfect way to use up those blueberries you froze after hand-picking way too many in the summer.
-Pomegranate, in season late October and through November, makes these galettes the perfect holiday dessert.
+Pomegranate, in season late October and through November, makes these galettes the perfect thanksgiving or holiday dessert.

 Meet my newest obsession for pies and galettes.
 If anyone was going to put pomegranate into a pie, you know it had to be me.
 Pomegranate arils behave quite similar to berries when heated: they shrivel up just a bit and release some of their juices.
 They taste just as wonderful as a warm blueberry, but they’ve got that signature tart pomegranate pop.

 Pairing the pomegranate with blueberry works so, SO well because the flavors play off each other in the most delicious ways.
 The blueberries are sweet, the pomegranate is tart; the blueberries are subtle, the pomegranates are sharp; the blueberries become all smushy after they bake, the pomegranates retain a bit of crunch.
 I’ll offer suggestions for other berries you could use with the pomegranates (see below) but really, blueberry might be the best of them all.